covertocode/terraform-up-and-running/README.md

 Code from Season 5, reading "Terraform: Up and Running", by Jim Brikman.

-Content for the repo were seeded from Code samples for the book ["Terraform: Up & Running" by Yevgeniy Brikman, 3rd edition](https://github.com/brikis98/terraform-up-and-running-code/tree/3rd-edition)
+Content for the repo was seeded from ["Terraform: Up & Running" by Yevgeniy Brikman, 3rd edition](https://github.com/brikis98/terraform-up-and-running-code/tree/3rd-edition)